 I felt it was a bit short and uneventful given the cost ($20), which is, unfortunately, unavoidable as any excursion into the park must be accompanied by a guide as mandated by law.
 It’s possible the longer, overnight treks are more rewarding.

-The real highlights of being at the park were simply to laze on the banks of the river, going swimming, laying in hammocks, attempting to fish, and chatting with the others who were there – just us, never another tourist in sight.
+The real highlight of being at the park was simply to laze on the banks of the river, going swimming, laying in hammocks, attempting to fish, and chatting with the others who were there – just the few of us, never another tourist in sight.

 I also learned more about Vietnam (or that part of it, at least) than I ever otherwise would have.

 The majority of people in that area are unemployed, and it’s much easier to log in the forest or sell an animal pelt than to struggle by other means.
 I also learned that the food and drink vendors don’t actually make any profit unless foreigners come into town, in which case they do charge us a bit more.
 Otherwise, they are just breaking even.

 I bet the people who think they’re getting scammed in Vietnam don’t realize that.